IgniteUI/help-topics/topics/04_Data-Sources/OLAP/01_Flat/00_igOlapFlatDataSource_Overview.md

 **Topics**

-- [Multidimensional (OLAP) Data Source Components](Multidimensional-Data-Source-Components.html): This group of topics explain the multidimensional (OLAP) data source components of the Ignite UI™ suite.
+- [Multidimensional (OLAP) Data Source Components](Multidimensional-Data-Source-Components.html): This group of topics explain the multidimensional (OLAP) data source components of the %%ProductName%%™ suite.

 External Resources